vextorspace/kUnit/Inbox.markdown

 - ~~Invoke setup first~~
 - ~~Invoke teardown afterward~~
 - ~~Invoke teardown even if the test method fails~~
-- run multiple tests
+- run multiple tests without specifying them all in a file
+  - run a suite of tests
+  - find all methods in a class with Test annotation and run them
+  - find all classes in a dir ending in Test and run all tests in them
+  - make a runner TestRunner that runs all in a dir or a single test
 - ~~report collected results~~!
 - assertion that throws exception without jvm options
   - ~~assertTrue~~
   - ~~assertFalse~~
   - ~~assertEquals~~
+  - ~~assertSimilar for strings~~
+  - ~~assertEquals - take out of assertsimilarstringtest~~
   - assertClose for doubles
   - assertNull
   - assertNotNull
-  - ~~assertSimilar for strings~~
   - assertContains - take out of TestCaseTest
-  - ~~assertEquals - take out of assertsimilarstringtest~~
   - assertStartsWith - take out of TestCaseTest
-- collect all tests and run
+  - assertHasSize - remove from TestSummaryTest
 - ~~tell us how many pass and fail~~
   - ~~count how many run~~
   - ~~count how many fail~~
-- assertHasSize - remove from TestSummaryTest
 - ~~count setup failure as failure~~
 - ~~count teardown failure as failure~~
 - ~~do not run test if setup fails but still run teardown~~
-- run a single test